Ms. Liew's Class

 Assignments are due by 3:30pm on the due date.

-• If you will be unable to complete a task as assigned for any other reason, please bring this to my attention immediately, so we can solve the problem, and you can complete the assignment successfully.
+• If you will be unable to complete an assignment for any reason, tell me immediately, so we can solve the problem, and you can complete the assignment successfully.

 CONTACT ME